Machu Picchu

 Day 2: Guayaquil / Galápagos Islands / Embark Ship

 This morning, fly to the Galápagos and board National Geographic Endeavour II.
-After lunch, we begin our exploration of the islands and their remarkable wildlife.
+After lunch, begin your exploration of the islands and their remarkable wildlife.

 Meals Included: Breakfast, Lunch, Dinner